 - Grease cookie sheet.
 Scoop the batter onto the cookie sheet and flatten slightly.
 Bake for 8 – 9 minutes.
 Makes about 20 cookies.

 This is one of my favorite meal prep recipes, I usually double the recipe and freeze some for when I need something sweet!
 Whether you use dried fruit or chocolate chips, these breakfast cookies go great with coffee (but honestly, what doesn't?).
-I count three of them as one yellow when tracking containers.
 What are some of your favorite clean cheat recipes?